Garden 9 is now available.

 For short-form writing, the toolbar can also be anchored to the bottom of the editor.

 Display the toolbar in a menu when space is limited.
-When using a menu, provide at least 20px
+When using a menu, provide at least 20px padding within the textarea to prevent toolbars from covering content.

 Toolbar size

-the toolbar reduces the padding to 4px with the height of the toolbar being 40px tall.
-The compact version is better suited
+Default size of the toolbar is 48px.
+This includes icon buttons with 8px padding in the toolbar.
+Compact version of the toolbar reduces the padding to 4px with the height of the toolbar being 40px tall.
+The compact version is better suited when there are certain space constraints, such as being used in a Drawer.

-- Default size toolbar with
+1. Default size toolbar with 8px padding

-padding - Compact size toolbar
+2. Compact size toolbar 4px padding

 Responsive behavior